psi4/psi4/doc/sphinxman/source/build_planning.rst

 ``ctest`` requires a connection to source files and ``cmake`` machinery and so can only be performed from :samp:`{objdir}` (staged installation).
-To test an installed |PSIfour| (full or staged installation), a limited number of "smoke" tests are available to be run via pytest.
+To test an installed |PSIfour| (full or staged installation), a supplementary test suite is available to be run via pytest.
+Running a limited number of "smoke" tests is generally sufficient to verify an installation.

   * From the executable

     .. code-block:: bash

+     # smoke tests only in serial
      psi4 --test
+     # smoke tests only in parallel
+     psi4 --test -n`getconf _NPROCESSORS_ONLN`
+     # most tests
+     psi4 --test full

   * From the library (|PSIfour| must be detectable as a Python module.
 See setup at :ref:`faq:psi4psiapipath`